-Economic growth in 1Q supported by recovering domestic demand
+Economic growth in 2Q founded on domestic demand

 Martin Bolander, Senior Market Strategist at Swedbank's Investment Center, Jörgen Olofsson, Portfolio Manager at Swedbank Robur and Knut Hallberg, Senior Economist at Large Corporate & Intitutions at Swedbank discuss the current market situations.